hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/table-view.rst

   :depth: 1
   :local:

-Track/untrack a table/view in Hasura GraphQL engine
+Track/untrack a table/view in Hasura GraphQL engine.

 Only tracked tables/views are available for querying/mutating/subscribing data over the GraphQL API.